polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

     You should see that the directory contains the following files:

+    ```bash
     -rwxr-xr-x   1 dev-doc  staff   285 Mar  4 14:49 .gitignore
     -rwxr-xr-x   1 dev-doc  staff  1023 Mar  4 14:49 Cargo.toml
     -rwxr-xr-x   1 dev-doc  staff  2262 Mar  4 14:49 lib.rs
+    ```

     Like other Rust projects, the `Cargo.toml` file is used to provides package dependencies and configuration information.
     The `lib.rs` file is used for the smart contract business logic.

 ### Explore the default project files

-By default, creating a new smart contract project generates some template source code for a very simple contract that has one function—`flip()`—that changes a Boolean variable from true to false.
+By default, creating a new smart contract project generates some template source code for a very simple contract that has one function—`flip()`—that changes a Boolean variable from true to false and a second function—`get`—that gets the current value of the Boolean.
+The `lib.rs` file also contains two functions for testing that the contract works as expected.

 As you progress through the tutorial, you'll modify different parts of the starter code.
 By the end of the tutorial, you'll have a more advanced smart contract that looks like the [Flipper example](https://github.com/paritytech/ink/blob/v3.0.0-rc9/examples/flipper/lib.rs).